Conor Gallagher told of Chelsea squad role under Enzo Maresca with his future in balance after Atletico Madrid agreement

 The salary Chelsea have offered Gallagher is comparable to the highest earners in their midfield and is believed to be comparable to other salary offers he has received.

-Gallagher is due to train at Cobham from Monday.
-Chelsea's pre-season tour of the US runs until Wednesday.
+Gallagher is due back at Cobham from Monday, while Chelsea's first-team squad continue on their pre-season tour of the US until Wednesday.

 Gallagher was also offered a new deal in autumn 2022 which he turned down as he wanted to be a regular starter.
 He became that last season, making 37 starts in the Premier League, scoring five goals.